baaahs/chat/chromebooks/README.md

 At this point, there should hopefully be error messages about things that don't work.
 As mentioned, this doesn't currently result in a complete chat laptop, but eventually it will.

+Hey I finally made progress on sanity.
+There are now playbooks that target a single machine, the name of which can be passed as a variable.
+So during development quick turns you might want to do something more like this:

+    ansible-playbook -K -e "the_one=debby" update_one.yml

 Notes on Inventory
 ==================